python/mypy/mypyc/doc/performance_tips_and_tricks.rst

 * Using ``*args`` or ``**kwargs``

+* Using floating point numbers (there are relatively unoptimized)

 * Using erased types, including callable values (i.e. not leveraging early binding to call functions or methods)